iterative/dvc.org/static/docs/command-reference/checkout.md

 - `--relink` - ensures the file linking strategy (`reflink`, `hardlink`, `symlink`, or `copy`) for all data files in the workspace is consistent with the project's [`cache.type`](/doc/command-reference/config#cache).
-This is achieved by recreating **all data files or a directories** referenced in current DVC-files (regardless of whether they match a current DVC-file).
+This is achieved by restoring **all data files or a directories** referenced in current DVC-files (regardless of whether they match a current DVC-file).
 This means overwriting the file links or copies from cache to workspace.